Office Staff

 Director of Programs

-On the home front, He has a keen interest in business ethics, operational systems, marketing, and maintaining the integrity of travel in local countries.
+On the home front, he has a keen interest in business ethics, operational systems, marketing, and maintaining the integrity of travel in local countries.
 A long term fixture in the adventure travel industry, he is on the Education Staff of the Adventure Tourist Travel Association where he leads travel development and marketing seminars in developing markets, and is a founder and board member of the Alpine Ascents Foundation, stressing the need for youth education in Nepal.

 Jonathon Spitzer